EPCR Challenge Cup: Temporary changes to format

+2023–24 EPCR Challenge Cup season, the invited teams will be the South African team, Cheetahs, and Black Lion from Georgia.

 Finals

 The competition has been dominated by English and French clubs since it was first introduced in 1996, reflecting the historical depth of those two leagues.
 However, teams from Ireland, Wales and Scotland have all made the final of the Challenge Cup, with the trophy twice being won by Cardiff Rugby from Wales, and once by the Irish provincial side Leinster.
+In 2024, Sharks, a South African professional franchise from the United Rugby Championship became the first South African and non-European team to win either of the two major European trophies when it won the 2023–24 EPCR Challenge Cup, the fourth URC victory in the competition.